Skip to content

 environment:

-SPRING_DATASOURCE_PASSWORD: ${DB_PASSWORD}
+MOZHNO_DB_PASSWORD: ${DB_PASSWORD}

 Production Checklist

-• [ ] Generate a strong JWT_SECRET (64+ hex characters)
+• [ ] Generate a strong MOZHNO_JWT_SECRET (>= 32 characters plain text, or Base64-encoded)

 • [ ] Use a unique, random DB_PASSWORD